Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 And I and I know since the acquisition,

-more is in place and it's
+we're more of an organization is in place

-well to grow to the size
+To grow to the size

-that they're projecting to grow now.
+that they're projecting to grow.

 There's got to be a hierarchy.

 Everybody cannot come to Cosmo.
+No.

-No, you can probably have,
+And and you could probably have,

 you know, the last year